Only 15 minutes away from the world famous Copacabana beach lies the neighbourhood of Rocinha, the largest favela in Rio de Janeiro.

-We continued to explore the streets, peaking into alley ways decorated with beautiful graffiti, poking our heads into shops, enjoying a freshly made delicious pizza in one of Rocinha’s restaurants, and following local’s advice to try what turned out to be the best dessert we had in Brazil.
+We continued to explore the streets, peeking into alleyways decorated with beautiful graffiti, poking our heads into shops, enjoying a freshly made delicious pizza in one of Rocinha’s restaurants, and following local’s advice to try what turned out to be the best dessert we had in Brazil.

-“It doesn’t feel very dangerous here now” – I said to Luiz, the front desk staff at our hotel.
+“It doesn’t feel very dangerous here now” – we said to Luiz, the front desk staff at our hotel.
 “Do you feel safe living in Rocinha?”